Condition Analysis

 3

-- Fell Sandstone loses up to 50% of its compressive strength when wet — climbing today risks breaking holds and permanently damaging routes.
+- Fell Sandstone loses up to 50% of its compressive strength when wet — hold breakage is a genuine risk and causes permanent, irreversible damage to these routes.

 Reasoning